Integrated Pest Management (IPM)

 Why use an Integrated Pest Management (IPM) program for mosquito control?

-Successful IPM utilizes a combination of control strategies, including surveillance, source reduction, larvaciding, adulticiding (only when and if necessary), biological control, and education.
-Adulticiding alone is ineffective in controlling mosquito populations because it is difficult to get the adulticide to the inaccessible habitat of the adults.
-Mosquito larvae are left to continue their development, and they quickly replace the adults.
-In fact, mosquitoes can build up resistance if pesticides are overused.
-Aside from their ineffectiveness, pesticides can have long term ecological, environmental, and health impacts.
-The EPA encourages nonchemical mosquito control measures; therefore, in an IPM approach to mosquito control, adulticides play only a small part in overall mosquito control.
+IPM was initiated to overcome the shortfalls associated with indiscriminate application of pesticides.
+Pesticide application alone is not effective in controlling mosquito populations because it is difficult to get the pesticide into the habitat of the mosquitoes due to weather conditions (ex. rain, wind) or changes in adult mosquito activity.
+In addition, most pesticides used for adult mosquitoes do not provide long term residual control.
+Mosquito larvae are left to continue their development, and will quickly replace adults.
+In fact, mosquitoes can build resistance if pesticides are overused.
+Aside from their ineffectiveness, pesticides can have long term ecological, environmental, and human/animal health impacts.
+The Environmental Protection Agency (EPA) encourages non-chemical mosquito control measures; therefore, in an IPM approach to mosquito control, pesticides play only a small part in overall mosquito control.

 What is mosquito surveillance?

-Surveillance identifies locations where mosquito populations are building, so targeted control measures can be implemented before a problem exists.
-Surveillance is the foundation on which any mosquito control program should be based.
-Larval surveillance is done by sampling a wide variety of aquatic habitats.
-Surveillance of adults targets mosquitoes which are no longer in the larval habitats.
-Traps for adult mosquitoes include CDC light traps which may be baited with carbon dioxide.
-Gravid traps are frequently used to sample Culex mosquitoes ready to lay eggs.
-Surveillance is also used to determine the mosquito species in a given area, allowing us to recognize the species that can carry disease.
+Mosquito surveillance identifies locations where mosquitoes are abundant, which allows targeted control measures to be implemented before a problem arises.
+Surveillance helps to determine the mosquito species in a given area, allowing us to recognize species that can carry disease.
 Nuisance mosquito calls from the public can serve as places to start mosquito surveillance.

 What is source reduction?

-Source reduction is the process of removing or modifying larval habitats to make them unsuitable for larval development.
-By eliminating discarded tires and emptying containers that can hold water, we remove the breeding places of several disease-carrying mosquito species.
+Source reduction is the process of removing or modifying mosquito larval habitats to make them unsuitable for larval development.
+This is the most effective and economical long-term method for maintaining low mosquito populations.
+By eliminating discarded tires, emptying containers that can hold water and filling tree holes with sealants, the breeding places of several disease-carrying mosquito species can be reduced.
 In areas with a large accumulation of trash or tire dumps, it may take a combination of local, regional, and state cooperation to remove the problem source.
-Source reduction also involves habitat modification such as re-grading drainage ditches, so water will drain away quickly and not leave pools of standing water.
+Source reduction also involves habitat modification, such as re-grading drainage ditches, so water will drain away quickly and not leave pools of standing water.

-Adulticiding is the process of spraying low rates (dosages) of adulticides with special equipment mounted on trucks or small aircrafts.
-Appropriate application requires small droplets that drift through areas where mosquitoes are flying or resting.
-Effective adulticide application requires correct equipment settings and specific weather conditions.
-Adulticiding is the least effective of all the control methods; however, it plays a small role in any IPM program.
-Adult mosquito control may be undertaken to assist in controlling an outbreak of a mosquito-borne disease.
+Adulticiding is the process of spraying low rates (dosages) of pesticide to kill adult mosquitoes and uses special equipment, such as trucks, small aircrafts, and backpack sprayers.
+Appropriate application allows small droplets of pesticide to drift through areas where adult mosquitoes are flying or resting.
+Effective adulticide application requires correct equipment settings, specific weather conditions, and timely application, both during the time of day and time of year.
+Adulticiding is the least effective of all the control methods; however, it does play a small role in any IPM program.
+Adulticiding may be undertaken to assist in controlling an outbreak of a mosquito-borne disease

 What is biological control?

 Biological control is the use of a biological agent to control mosquito populations.
+Natural aerial predators, such as dragonflies, birds, and bats, usually do not specialize on eating adult mosquitoes only and will have limited impact on large mosquito populations.
 The most used biological agent is the Gambusia or mosquito fish, which eats the larvae.
-Other organisms under development include a fungus, a copepod (crustacean), and a parasitic worm all targeted at mosquito larvae.

 What is the role of public education?